 Thursday, July 12 2018 at 6:30 AM PDT

 (EDIT: This blog post is a few years old now, and some of the code examples are no longer correct.
-If you you want to see my current blogging setup, I recommend you look at my current Emacs config on GitHub.)
+If you you want to see my current blogging setup, I recommend you look at my current Emacs config on my GitLab.)